 Many landlords are understandably nervous about renting to pet owners.
 After all, there are people who allow their pets to damage property, disturb neighbors, and generally give pet-owning renters a bad name.
-But they are the rare exception, and it is vital that landlords see that the overwhelming majority of pet owners are respectful of rental property and ensure that their pets never become a nuisance – renters just like you!
+But as it turns out, these tenants are the exception.
+It is vital for landlords to see that the overwhelming majority of pet owners are respectful of rental property and ensure their pets never become a nuisance – renters just like you!

 Use the resources on these pages to show prospective landlords that you and your pet are exactly the kind of renters they want living on their property.
-And if you’ve done all you can to be a great pet-owning renter but still encounter problems, the information provided can help you find a way to diffuse conflict with your landlord while keeping your family intact.
+And if you’ve done all you can to be a great pet-owning renter but still encounter problems, this information can help you diffuse conflict with your landlord while keeping your family intact.

 Finding rental housing for you and your pets